yiming95/interview/interview1.md

 5. Prepare a couple of questions to ask at the **end of the interview**.

-	- Question1:
+	- Question1: May I ask how do you feel work in this company?
-	- Question2:
+	- Question2: May I ask the culture of this company and working atmosphere?
-	- Question3:
+	- Question3: What is the current project of your company?

 ## Standard Questions (Open-ended)